adrian154/blog/blogposts/jpeg.md

 Like last time, the problem now becomes representing the image data in a way that lets us separate the important parts from the unimportant parts.
 JPEG accomplishes this using the **discrete cosine transform (DCT)**.

+To understand the discrete cosine transform, we need to start viewing the image as a function.
+For example, a grid of pixels is really just a function mapping a position in space to color.
+However, there are other ways of representing the image.
+Enter the [Fourier Transform](https://en.wikipedia.org/wiki/Fourier_transform), a mathematical tool that allows you to decompose *any* signal into a series of sine waves.
+Yes, you heard me right: by adding up an (infinite) series of sine waves, you can reproduce any function.
+Let's dig a little deeper into this amazing insight.

+## The Frequency Domain

+TODO: Fourier Transform
+* what goes into a circle?
+* relationship b/t vectors (re/im) -> circle
+* adding vectors, representing shapes
+* how the transform works
+* (maybe) DFT?
+* harmonic analysis
+* holy shit

+## DCT in 2D

 # Huffman Coding

 TODO